buildpacks-community/kpack-cli/docs/kp_secret_list.md

 List secrets for a service account in the provided namespace.

+A secret attached to a service account that does not exist in the specified namespace will be listed as AVAILABLE "false".

 The namespace defaults to the kubernetes current-context namespace.

 The service account defaults to "default".